singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 ## Using ajv as an alternative to adding request parameter validator

-Finally, we settled for `ajv` for validating our requests.
+Then, we tried `ajv` for validating our requests.

 {% include lazyload.html image_src="https://i.imgur.com/MRuoSal.png" image_alt="Validate your request param using ajv in node.js" image_title="Validate your request parameters using a ajv" %}